skalenetwork/mirage-manager/SPEC.md

 #### Invariants

 - Node IDs are unique.
-- Active Node owners cannot own any other Node.
+- Active Node owners cannot own any other Node, **even if the active node is deleted**.
 - Passive Node owners can own multiple Passive Nodes.
 - Registered node IPs must be unique.
 - Domain names can be empty, but if not empty, they must be unique.